stenzek/duckstation/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**YOU MUST FILL OUT THIS ISSUE TEMPLATE.
+IT IS NOT OPTIONAL.** Issues which are not created with the template **will be ignored and closed**.

 Please read before creating a new issue:

 1. Make sure there is not already an open issue for this bug.